-You are just one domain name away from launching a successful website
+You are one domain name away from starting a successful website

 A website is key to online success for businesses, large and small, but every website success story starts with a domain name.
 And the better the domain name, the easier it is to be successful.

 2. A website

 3. Hosting for your website

 And it all starts with a great domain name.

 Without a domain name, you can't have a website.

 To find your website, people will use your domain name by typing it into their browser.
 A domain name is often referred to as virtual real estate because it is your web address, your address on the internet.
 And just as in the real world of bricks and mortar, not all domain names are created equal.
 You have your Mayfairs and you have your Old Kent Roads.

 If your website will be for a non-commercial project, there is no need to spend a fortune on a domain name.
 In fact, I would look to spend as little as possible: a few pounds on an as yet unregistered domain name should do the trick.